tscheypidi/tscheypidi.github.io/showcases.md

 			<h2>A collection of MAgPIE showcases</h2>
 		</header>
 		<p>MAgPIE has so far been used in various scientific publications and
         reports.
-The following list give some more details about selected applications.</p>
+The following list gives some more details about selected applications.</p>
 		<ul class="actions">
           <li><a href="#two" class="button next scrolly">Get Started</a></li>